 Nature & Outdoor

-The Nature Trails are thematic routes dedicated to the discovery of the environment or to aspects of particular value and meaning of the territory.
+The Nature Trails are thematic routes dedicated to the discovery of the environment or to aspects of particular value and meaning for the territory.
 The itineraries are instead hiking trails that develop in the various sectors of the protected area, often retracing significant traits of the historical road system.

-The area is also crossed by the Monteveglio Bike Path, a hill route on paved roads that starts from Bazzano and leads to Monteveglio Abbey.
+The area is also crossed by the Monteveglio Bike Path, a hill route on paved roads that starts from Bazzano and leads to the Monteveglio Abbey.